Tech / AI

 Companies like Samsung and Sony have worked tirelessly to create new panel technologies to combat these issues.
 If you have an old TV, it may not benefit from the fast pixel response times more recent models can achieve.

-As for motion blur caused by the sample-and-hold nature of flat panel technology, there are two main features you can activate to combat it.
+As for motion blur caused by the sample-and-hold nature of flat panel technology, you can activate two main features to combat it.
 The first is motion smoothing, also known as frame interpolation.
-Different TV brands have other names, so you’ll have to look for something that refers to motion, smoothness, or do a web search for your TV model with the term “motion smoothing.”
+Different TV brands have other names, so you’ll have to look for something that refers to motion and smoothness or do a web search for your TV model with the term “motion smoothing.”

 The second feature is something known as Black Frame Insertion (BFI).
 This inserts a black frame between every frame displayed on the screen.
 This makes the TV offer motion closer to a pulsed CRT display, thus defeating sample-and-hold blur.
 However, this comes at the cost of brightness and vibrancy.
 Newer TVs don’t suffer as much as older models, but either way, you can switch the feature on and decide which image you prefer.

-Post-processing features are all of the things that the TV does to the image before displaying it.
-TV manufacturers have a “secret sauce” of algorithms that help make images look better, but too much post-processing can leave a soft and blurry image.
+Post-processing refers to things your TV does to the images before displaying them.
+TV manufacturers have a “secret sauce” of algorithms that help make pictures and colors look better, but too much post-processing can leave a soft and blurry image.

-Turn off as many post-processing effects as possible, using your TV manual as a guide, and then experiment with the ones that offer the best picture without causing too much blur.
+Turn off as many post-processing effects as possible, using your TV manual as a guide.
+Then, experiment with the ones that offer the best picture without causing too much blur.
 Noise reduction may be one of the most important settings to adjust if you’re experiencing a snowy or speckled image.

 10. Get a Professional Assessment

-If nothing you’ve tried above seems to resolve your fuzzy, blurry TV, it’s probably time to have a professional tech support person look at your TV.
-In some cases, it may be as simple as replacing a relatively inexpensive component.
+If nothing you’ve tried above resolves your fuzzy, blurry TV, it’s probably time to have a professional tech support person look at your TV.
+Sometimes, it may be as simple as replacing a relatively inexpensive component.
 But if there’s something wrong with the core components of the TV, it’s often not worth the expense to replace those major parts.
 If your TV is still under warranty, you should refrain from letting anyone work on it, even if it is a minor problem.
 Instead, have it repaired and replaced under warranty.